Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Salubrious :

 \ sə-ˈlü-brē-əs \ adjective; favorable to or promoting health or well-being.
-Also, (of a place) pleasant; not run-down.
+And also, (of a place) pleasant; not run-down.

 "Mrs. Cornwall loved her salubrious lifestyle, but not without her afternoon cup of cooking sherry."